 The study was funded by Cancer Research UK.
 Sarah Woolnough, the charity's Executive Director of Policy and Information, said: "More people than ever are surviving cancer thanks to research, which has made the breakthroughs in radiotherapy, surgery and drugs that are all reducing the impact of cancer.
 But these figures also show there is much more to be done - with survival still too low for a number of cancers including oesophageal, brain, lung and pancreatic cancers."

-The research, funded by Cancer Research UK, was released to coincide with the announcement of the charity's new strategy to accelerate progress with the ambition that three-quarters of all cancer patients diagnosed in 20 years time will survive at least 10 years.
+The preliminary cancer survival statistics from the new Lancet paper were published by Cancer Research UK when they launched their new strategy earlier this year.
+The charity's strategy aims to accelerate progress with the ambition that three-quarters of all cancer patients diagnosed in 20 years' time will survive at least 10 years.

-- Short course - Cancer Survival: Principles, Methods and Applications
+- Short course: Cancer Survival: Principles, Methods and Applications

 LSHTM's short and specifically designed courses provide the opportunity for intensive study in specialised topics.

 These courses enable participants to refresh their skills and keep up to date with the latest research and knowledge in public and global health.